 The UW Shibboleth Identity Provider (IdP) supports SAML 2.0 for single sign-on (SSO) with UW NetID.
 This page describes how to register and configure SAML service provider software to rely on the UW IdP using SAML 2.0.
-For similar assistance with UW Azure AD, see Azure AD Application Integration Guide – IT Connect (uw.edu).
+For similar assistance with UW Entra ID, see Entra ID Application Integration Guide – IT Connect (uw.edu).

-Need help using SAML for SSO with the UW Shibboleth IdP or UW Azure AD?
+Need help using SAML for SSO with the UW Shibboleth IdP or UW Entra ID?
 Have a question about registering your SAML service provider?
 Contact us for help.
 Additional instructions are available for customers using Shibboleth Service Provider software, as well as guidance for integrating SaaS (software as a service) and other vendor software.

 Identity provider entityID and metadata